Engee documentation

 Details

-The maximum number of angular position estimates for the report, specified as a positive integer.
-If the number of requested estimates is greater than the number of elements on the DetIdx input port, the remainder is filled with NaN.
+The maximum number of angular position estimates for the report, set as a positive integer.
+If the number of requested ratings is greater than the number of items on the input port DetIdx, then the remainder is filled with `NaN'.

 Default value